bxiao5050/HT-tools/README.md

 ____
 <div align = "center">
   <img align = "center" width = "1000" src = "/assets/image1.jpg">
-<p align = >Example of visualization the coordinated tool chain for high-throughput data analysis.
+<p align = "left">Example of visualization the coordinated tool chain for high-throughput data analysis.
 Multiple diffraction data files are imported to a
 preprocessing tool.
 Background subtraction, phase identification, element composition visualization are automated performed and the results are saved in database.</p>
 </div><br>